Feeling fragile is a condition that affects your body and your mind. Here is how to stay strong when you feel weak, no matter the situation.

 Make Healthy Food Choices

 I’m sure you’ve heard this before, but opting to eat healthier foods when you are feeling weak will give you more emotional strength than you can imagine.
 Wanting to dive into a tub of ice cream and break open a bag of chips is completely understandable – and you should allow yourself to do that for a few days.
+It can be a great way to comfort yourself during hard times.
 But then it’s time to get back on the ball.

 Look to citrus fruits, like oranges, that are a great mood booster and will give you a little extra energy.
 Salads, kale, and other greens will make sure your body is staying up to par with proper levels of vitamins so that you can bolster your nutrition.
 Fish like salmon and avocados will give your brain some extra omega-3 to help you feel sharper.